 “Belgium’s best kept secret” as Lonely planet calls it, Ghent is a port city in northwest Belgium, at the meeting point of the Leie and Scheldt rivers.
-Ghent was once medieval Europe’s second largest city its pedestrianized centre is known for architecture such as Gravensteen Castle overlooking the city or St Peters Abby a former Benedictine Abbey now a museum and exhibition centre with its splendid garden with vineyard and ruins is a green oasis un the heart of the city.
+Ghent was once medieval Europe’s second largest city and its pedestrianised centre is known for architecture such as Gravensteen Castle overlooking the city or St Peters Abbey, a former Benedictine Abbey now a museum and exhibition centre with a splendid garden, vineyard and ruins which becomes a green oasis in the heart of the city.

 Over the past century a strong artistic bent has developed and now Ghent is one of the best places in Europe for culture and has something from every period of history, a great example of which is the STAM Ghent city museum.
 The 14th century abby, 17th century monastery and the new 21st century development all come together to form the museum.

 Perfect if you’re looking for: